It’s a family-friendly small town that is a little more relaxed than other cities in the Great Smokies, and for that we adore it.

 Grab your flying goggles and head for the skies with Sky High Air Tours.
 You and a friend can soar 1,000 ft over Sevierville and Pigeon Forge, with spectacular views that are just not possible to imagine from the ground.
 In the fall, the view is unmatched anywhere.

-The vintage open cockpit airplane, called the Waco Biplane, takes you up for 8-30 minutes depending on the package you purchase.
-They range in price from $99 – $275.
+The vintage open-cockpit airplane, called the Waco Biplane, takes you up for 8-30 minutes, depending on the package you purchase.
+Prices range from $110 to $325.

 Dan and I rode together - it is 2 people max.
 The boys opted to watch our 15 min flight from the hanger, as they were a little nervous to join us.